SpaceMonkey-MH/Unnamed_Project/Notes.md

 	Finished shotgun.gd, raised a potential issue that the character die instantly, so if they are hit by multiple projectiles for more than their health, the remaining projectiles might pass through.
 Don't know if it's a good thing.
-Also, the health changed manager is kinda lost with this, might display several hits instead of one, idk what to think about that.
+Also, the health changed manager is kinda lost with this, might display several hits instead of one, Idk what to think about that.